-U86 HCARE 342 Introduction to Human Disease and its Scientific Basis

-This course will examine current research on the physiological, genetic, and biochemical pathways of human diseases.
-Topics will include cardiovascular disease, stroke, osteoporosis, diabetes, kidney disease, arthritis, cancer, chronic obstructive pulmonary disorder, obesity, and infectious disease.
-We will study the primary causes, risk factors, and biological mechanisms underlying such diseases, their impact on the lifestyle and lifespan of afflicted individuals, and what effective preventative or therapeutic treatment strategies are currently in use or emerging through exciting new research discoveries.
+U86 HCARE 342 Introduction to Human Disease and its Scientific and biological mechanisms underlying such diseases, their impact on the lifestyle and lifespan of afflicted individuals, and what effective preventative or therapeutic treatment strategies are currently in use or emerging through exciting new research discoveries.
 Special topics will focus on new therapeutics and the lessons they can teach us about the inherent difficulties associated with pharmaceutical drug development today.
 Prerequisites: General Biology I and General Biology II.
+Same as U29 Bio 342